Joshua-Hwang/raytracing/README.md

 Enter any directory and run `make` to create the program.
 Run `./a.out` to run the program and create the .png file.

+Changes in `main` determine when I create a new folder.